ldynia/workshop-containerized/readme.md

 ## Distribute an image

-Send it via email, copy it on usb stick or upload to cloud -you name it!, and deliver it to person that you want to share file with.
+Send the image it via email, copy it on usb stick or upload to cloud -you name it!, just deliver it to person that you want to share it with.